rathboma/rathboma.github.com/_posts/2013-02-09-real-world-hadoop-implementing-a-left-outer-join-in-hadoop-map-reduce.md

 This article is part of [my guide to map reduce frameworks][1], in which I implement a solution to a real-world problem in each of the most popular hadoop frameworks.

+If you're impatient, you can find the code for the map-reduce implementation [on my github][5], otherwise, read on!

 ## The Problem

 Let me quickly restate the problem from [my original article][2].